tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/云端混流_intl_en.md

 CSS provides live stream mix feature, which can synchronously mix multiple streams of input sources into a new stream based on the configured stream mix layout for interactive live streaming.
-In addition, on-cloud stream mix has been connected to TencentCloud API 3.0.
+In addition, the stream mix feature has been connected to TencentCloud API 3.0.
 For more information, please see [CreateCommonMixStream](https://intl.cloud.tencent.com/document/product/267/35997).
 This document uses examples to describe how to implement live stream mix in different scenarios.

 ## Notes
-- Standard transcoding fees will be incurred for the stream mix feature.
+- Using stream mix will incur transcoding fees.
+For details, please see [Live Transcoding (Watermarking, Stream Mixing)](https://intl.cloud.tencent.com/document/product/267/39604).
-- To use the mixing and cropping feature, the value of cropping parameter cannot exceed the value of input stream parameter.
+- To use the mixing and cropping feature, the value of the cropping parameter cannot exceed the value of input stream parameter.

 ## Supported Features